fbpx

 personal bounderies

-• Try to stand up for yourself when the situation warrants it without confrontation.
+• And most importantly, don’t be afraid to stand up for yourself in a calm and assertive manner when the situation warrants it.

 In conclusion

 As we’ve discussed, not all relationships are perfect.
-Life can be tricky and uncomfortable, so it’s perfectly normal to feel irritable or exhausted in your relationships.
+Life can be tricky and uncomfortable, so feeling irritable or exhausted in your relationships is perfectly normal.
 It’s important to remember that you deserve the best out of life, and your relationships should reflect this.

-If you feel like what you’re getting is less than desirable, it might be time to break away.
+It might be time to break away if you feel like what you’re getting is less than desirable.
 Take control of your life and ensure you get the support, kindness, and understanding you deserve.
 Nobody deserves a toxic relationship that doesn’t bring out the best in them.

 Empower yourself today and take the first steps towards realising that refreshing ‘change your life’ moment.